apache/helix/website/1.0.3/src/site/markdown/Quickstart.md

 ### How about Failover?

 Building a fault tolerant system isn\'t trivial, but with Helix, it\'s easy.
-Helix detects a failed instance, and triggers mastership transfer automatically.
+Helix detects a failed instance, and triggers leadership transfer automatically.

 First, let's fail an instance.
 In this example, we\'ll kill localhost:12918 to simulate a failure.

-We lost localhost:12918, so myDB_1 lost its MASTER.
-Helix can fix that, it will transfer mastership to a healthy node that is currently a SLAVE, say localhost:12197.
+We lost localhost:12918, so myDB_1 lost its LEADER.
+Helix can fix that, it will transfer leadership to a healthy node that is currently a STANDBY, say localhost:12197.
 Helix balances the load as best as it can, given there are 6 partitions on 5 nodes.
 Let\'s see:

 ```